TriDF: Evaluating Perception, Detection, and Hallucination for Interpretable DeepFake Detection: Insights and Discussions

-\hky{Overall, localization hints do not reliably improve models' spatial focus.
-Only select models, like InternVL2.5-8B and Claude-Sonnet-4.5, gain meaningfully with little downside.
+Overall, localization hints do not reliably improve models' spatial focus.
+Only select models, like InternVL2\_5-8B and Claude Sonnet 4.5, gain meaningfully with little downside.
 For most, including strong performers like Gemini 2.5-pro and GPT-5, hints introduce distractions, resulting in limited benefits, instability, or outright setbacks.
 This reveals difficulties in combining spatial cues with visual tasks.
-Full details appear in~\cref{sec:exp_more}.}

-\jy{\textbf{RQ3}.How are perception, detection, and hallucination coupled in MLLM-based DeepFake detectors, and what failure patterns emerge from this three-dimensional interaction?
-Across 28 MLLMs, TriDF reveals that strong perceptual performance on \texttt{<TFQ>}, \texttt{<MCQ>}, and Type-A \texttt{<OEQ>} does not reliably translate into Type-B \texttt{<OEQ>} detection accuracy.
+\textbf{RQ3.How are perception, detection, and hallucination coupled in MLLM-based DeepFake detectors, and what failure patterns emerge from this three-dimensional interaction?}

+TriDF reveals that strong perceptual performance on \texttt{<TFQ>}, \texttt{<MCQ>}, and Type-A \texttt{<OEQ>} does not reliably translate into Type-B \texttt{<OEQ>} detection accuracy.
 Models with similar detection scores can differ substantially in explanatory coverage (Cover) and hallucination severity (CHAIR, Hal, $F^{0.5}$), indicating only moderate coupling between perception and detection and a partly independent effect of hallucination.
 We observe systematic failures where models correctly identify fine-grained artifacts in Type-A \texttt{<OEQ>} yet still misclassify real–fake pairs in Type-B \texttt{<OEQ>}, or produce high-Cover explanations that are contaminated by hallucinated artifacts.
-These cases show that the perception chain → detection can break either because the model does not perceive the right evidence or because hallucination distorts how this evidence is integrated into a final decision.}
+These cases show that the perception chain to detection can break either because the model fails to perceive the relevant evidence or because hallucinations distort how this evidence is integrated into a final decision.

 Taken together, our findings across RQ1–RQ3 suggest that DeepFake detection in MLLMs is inherently three-dimensional.
 RQ1 highlights semantic artifacts as a key bottleneck even when many quality artifacts are detectable, and RQ2 shows that localization cues alone do not guarantee that models “look at the right place.”
 RQ3 further indicates that reliable detection requires both accurate perception and low hallucination: improving DeepFake perception is necessary but not sufficient unless models also avoid “seeing” artifacts that are not there.
 A more fine-grained three-dimensional analysis (e.g., partial correlations and stratified perception→detection curves under different hallucination regimes) is provided in the supplementary.